 A questionnaire is one of the proven ways to keep your visitors engaged long enough on your site.
 It doesn’t have to be a serious set of questions.
 You can add a fun trivia quiz, ask for visitor feedback, surveys, anything.

 You just need to have the right tools (read plugin) for it.
-WPeka Club‘s Responsive WordPress questionnaire plugin – SurveyFunnel is the one you need.
+WPeka Club‘s Responsive WordPress survey plugin – SurveyFunnel is the one you need.
 Let’s see how you can use SurveyFunnel to add visually appealing slide-out surveys on your WordPress site.

 What is the SurveyFunnel plugin?